-Demand Properties 3 or more bids expressed through Choice Based Letting (CBL) and only require to be advertised once Lettable Properties 3 bids expressed through Choice Based Letting (CBL) however we may require to advertise it more than once Low Demand Properties less than 3 bids and/or properties where we have 3 or more refusals for non-personal reasons and/or; properties within a letting area with a higher than normal rate of turnover Out of Management Properties (OoM) major repair and/or refurbishment works, or the property has no demand.
-The Social Landlord and Operations Committee will receive quarterly updates on current OoM voids.
+Demand Properties 3 or more bids expressed through Choice Based Letting (CBL) and only require to be advertised once Lettable Properties 3 bids expressed through Choice Based Letting (CBL) however we may require to advertise it more than once

+Low Demand Properties less than 3 bids and/or properties where we have 3 or more refusals for non-personal reasons and/or; properties within a letting area with a higher than normal rate of turnover Unlettable Properties - are properties that are not in a position to be let.
+If repairs are made, they would be in a position to be let.
+Deactivated Properties - are properties that RCH Group has decided will be demolished.
+They are not habitable and will not become habitable.
+The Social Landlord and Operations Committee has approved the property for disposal (sale or demolition) (Reference should be made to RCH Group Policy for Unlettable & Deactivated Properties)
-Deactivated Properties The Social Landlord and Operations

-Committee has approved the property

-for disposal (sale or demolition)